How we solved the LaTeX caching problem that never ended

 Randomization to the (not) rescue

-Which seems reasonable enough - except this means in practice that, because of the randomization, the first number of page loads were viewed by the code as a new configuration not yet cached (because now the equations associated with question 1, for example, each had a different label, and had to be cached with that specific label).
+Which seems reasonable enough - except this means in practice that, because of the randomization, the first n number of page loads were viewed by the code as a new configuration not yet cached (because now the equations associated with question 1, for example, each had a different label, and had to be cached with that specific label).

 We were ignoring the cached answers if the expected equation wasn’t paired with the expected letter, which - because of the randomization - was most of the time.